Former GrubHub employee testified drivers often complained about ‘ghost orders’

 She spoke about preferred drivers getting access to priority scheduling, acceptance rates, bonuses and a system that allowed GrubHub to see where their drivers were — even if they weren’t on a specific delivery — and “ghost orders.”

-But before O’Shae took the stand, Lawson faced cross examination by Michele Maryott, a lawyer for GrubHub.
+But before O’Shae took the stand, Lawson faced cross-examination by Michele Maryott, a lawyer for GrubHub.

 “You talked about the ghost orders and your claim you didn’t receive orders,” Maryott said.
 “You were making that up, weren’t you?”